AmlanSamanta/mlproject/README.md

     - Pipeline: under which all pipeline modules will be
     - <exception.py>: custom exception handler
     - <logger.py>: custom logger
     - <utils.py>: common useful functions to be accessed across entire project
+11. Create a folder <notebooks> outside <src> where all Jupyter notebooks will stay.